funky-monkey/Valide/README.md

                 print("\(validationName) handle: \(error)")
         })

+For now; start with validating of the last element in your UI.
+So the last validation you code, is the first element on screen.
+I have not found a better way to do this.
+(If you do - please let me know)

 You can then check the `.isValid()` on the field you are validating.
 This returns a tuple with three properties.

 `func isValid() -> (isValid:Bool, validationName: String, error: String?)`

+So then you can check `self.nonEmptyField.isValid().isValid` property.

+	if self.nonEmptyField.isValid().isValid {
+		print("Field validates!")
+		// Do something...
+	}

 ## Author